The United Kingdom’s market potential for coffee

 United Kingdom is among Europe’s largest importers of green coffee

-The United Kingdom is Europe’s eighth-largest green coffee importer, with nearly 190 thousand tonnes in 2019.
-About 95% of British green coffee imports are sourced directly from producing countries, which accounted for 5.6% of Europe’s total in 2019.
-Between 2015 and 2019, the United Kingdom’s direct import volumes increased at an average annual rate of 2.2%.
+The United Kingdom imported about 148,000 tonnes in 2021, making it Europe’s eighth-largest green-coffee importer.
+About 96% of British green coffee imports are sourced directly from producing countries, making up 4.1% of Europe’s total imports in 2021.
+Between 2017 and 2021, the United Kingdom’s direct import volumes decreased by 2% per year, on average.

 The United Kingdom is Europe’s fifth-largest coffee market

 Once known as a traditional tea-drinking nation, the United Kingdom has become one of the largest coffee consuming countries in Europe in recent years.
-The United Kingdom was the fifth-largest coffee market in Europe in 2018, after Germany, Italy, France and Spain.
-The British coffee market consumed over 120 thousand tonnes in 2018, reaching 6.6% of the total European market.
-Between 2017 and 2018, the coffee market in the United Kingdom grew by 2.5%.
+The United Kingdom is among the larger coffee markets in Europe; other large coffee markets in Europe are Germany, Italy, France and Spain.
+The British coffee market consumed nearly 175,000 tonnes from June 2020 to June 2021.
+Between June 2017 and June 2021, the coffee market in the United Kingdom annually decreased by 6.3%.

-These figures show that British consumers drank approximately 95 million cups of coffee per day in 2018, which marks an increase of 25 million compared to ten years earlier.
-Despite the size of the market, per capita consumption of coffee in the United Kingdom is relatively low, at 2.9 kg of coffee per year.
+According to the British Coffee Association, British consumers drank approximately 98 million cups of coffee per day in 2021, which marks an increase of 28 million compared to 2008.
+A survey from 2021 showed that 70% of British consumers drink at least two cups of coffee per day.
+Despite the size of the market, per capita consumption of coffee in the United Kingdom is relatively low, at around 1.3 kg - 2.9 kg of coffee per year.
 This is much lower than the European Union’s average of 5.2 kg per year.

 The United Kingdom has an enormous coffee shop market